Dashron/Roads/README.md

 1. Any route that is unsafe to be run in the browser should be kept in separate files from the rest.
 2. Create two initalization scripts.
 One for starting the server, and one that will be compiled and loaded in the browser.
 3. Compile the browser script to be run in the browser.
-Currently I recommend Browserify, and that's how the typescript example works.
+Currently I recommend esbuild, and that's how the typescript example works.
 4. Load the browser script on any server side page that should enable PJAX.

 # FAQ